Playstation 3 (PS3)

 This latest news seems to back up rumors we’ve been hearing since early September about turmoil at Propaganda Games surrounding disagreements with upper management at Propaganda and their parent company.”

 After the release of Tron: Evolution, Disney decided to shutdown permanently Propaganda Games in January 2011.
 Some musical scores initially written for the game were implemented in Lego Pirates of the Caribbean: The Video Game.
-To this day, the license is still dormant after this huge debacle and we were only able to get some mobile phone games.
-Eventually, players who are fans of piracy can nevertheless still try to console themselves with Assassin’s Creed IV: Black Flag, which shares some game design ideas that should have been implemented in Pirates of the Caribbean: Armada of the Damned.
+Eventually, players can nevertheless try to console themselves with Assassin’s Creed IV: Black Flag, which shares some game design ideas that should have been implemented in Pirates of the Caribbean: Armada of the Damned.

 Images: